bbux-dev/datacraft/docs/source/types/calculate.rst

 correlate.
 You could use the `calculate` type to specify a `formula` to do this calculation.
 There are two ways to specify the fields to calculate a value from.
 The first is to use the `fields` and/or the `refs` keys with an array of fields or refs to use in the formula.
-The second is the use a map where the field or ref name to be used is mapped to a string that will be used as an alias for it in the formula.
+The second is to use a map where the field or ref name to be used is mapped to a string that will be used as an alias for it in the formula.
 See second example below for the mapped alias version.